An Electron Model with Synchrotron Radiation: Introduction

-The electron will be described in the present paper by the dynamics of a massless charge.
-The creation of such a massless charge field e.g. by an annihilation of an electron-positron pair is visualized by the Feynman graph in Fig.~\ref{fig:pair}.
+\mbox{\rule{0mm}{10mm}\bf Outline} The electron will be described in the present paper by the dynamics of a massless charge.
+The creation of such a massless charge field e.g. by an annihilation of an electron-positron pair is visualized by the Feynman graph in Figure~\ref{fig:pair}.
 One expects that the high energy density at the interaction point leads immediately to quantum mechanical processes which determine its elementary charge and decide on the particle family such as electron, muon or tau.
-There is still time of the order of $h/m_e\, c^2 = 10^{-20}\,sec$ for the electron to generate its mass.
+There is still time of the order of $h/m_e\, c^2 = 10^{-20}\,sec$ for the electron to be formed.

-\begin{itemize} \item First in this paper a massless charge field is considered which moves with speed of light on the most simple, a circular orbit to investigate its radiation. \item The synchrotron radiation of this charge is described by the {\em inhomogeneous} wave equation which is solved numerically. \item The resulting properties of angular momentum and radiation power give a first opportunity to compare these with the properties of the real electron. \item The solution of the {\em homogeneous} equation describes how the radiation propagates in space.
-An expression of this solution in spherical coordinates yields a background wave which propagates in azimuthal direction. \item The electric field lines within the spherical background field are investigated because they guide the charge through the radiation field. \item The conditions are investigated under which charge and radiation form a finite system which can be considered as the electron. \item The results on the properties of such an electron are discussed.
+\begin{itemize} \item First in this paper a massless charge field is considered which moves with speed of light on the most simple, a circular planar orbit to investigate its radiation. \item The charge and its synchrotron radiation is described by the {\em inhomogeneous} wave equation which is solved numerically. \item The resulting properties of Coulomb field angular momentum and radiation power give a first opportunity to compare these with the properties of the real electron. \item The solution of the {\em homogeneous} field equation expressed in spherical coordinates describes the free electromagnetic field during the creation process to which the charge field is exposed. \item Field lines seen by the charge for different field combinations are investigated as possible charge tracks.
+Especially interesting are those where the track forms a solenoid and the synchrotron radiation of the charge is bound to its surface. \item Knotted field lines may be responsible for stable particles.
+Especially a knotted trefoil describes a stable electron with spin 1/2. \item The resulting properties of such an electron are discussed. \end{itemize}